afzaalis/StoreHub/README.md

 - **Naufal Ajhar El Hafizh**
 - **M Galang Praditwa**

-Thank you for choosing **StoreHub** for your online shopping needs.
-If you have any questions or feedback, feel free to contact us.
-Happy shopping! 🛍️
+Thank you for choosing **StoreHub** for your online shopping needs.Happy shopping! 🛍️